 Each issue of Ranger Rick features several articles about specific animals, such as black bears, moose, or penguins.
-There are also seasonal articles that tie in animal behavior with the time of year, such as a Halloween-issue piece on how animals show fear.
+There are also seasonal articles that tie in animal behavior with the time of year, such as a Halloween-issue piece on how animals disguise themselves.
 Vivid color photos accompany each article to bring the featured animals to life.

-In the front section of the magazine, you’ll find letters from readers, along with photos and riddles about animals.
-Toward the back are games and puzzles such as word searches, as well as a comic strip about the adventures of Ranger Rick, the magazine’s raccoon mascot, and his animal friends.
+Along with these stories, Ranger Rick includes interviews with kids and teens doing ecological work, along with activities, games, and puzzles.
+A regular feature is a comic strip about the adventures of Ranger Rick, the magazine’s raccoon mascot, and his animal friends.
 In each issue, this cartoon discusses a different problem related to wildlife preservation.
 This approach helps make environmental issues understandable to the youngest readers.

 12. Military Kids’ Life